 The cave at the Font de Gaume which contain some of the oldest cave paintings in the world where you can view the actual original art rather than a copy.

 The paintings are less dramatic than those at Lascaux but the knowledge that you are stood in the exact same place as the original artist gives these paintings a particular poignancy.

 In addition to the many caves and cliff settlements in and around Les Eyzies, there are also a number of prehistoric parks in the region recreating life 10,000 years ago.
 Some are focussed more on children’s entertainment than historical accuracy!

-All attractions are within an easy walk of Le Relais des Roches as are many wonderful restaurants and cafes.
+All attractions are within an easy walk of Le Relais des Roches as are over 15 wonderful restaurants and cafes.

 An area of outstanding natural beauty, Les Eyzies can be explored on foot, on bicycle, in a canoe or even on horseback!